Skip to content

 • Classes and structs have the same capabilities.

-• Use struct if all member variables of a class are public and especially if there are no member functions (“plain old data”).
+• Use a struct if all member variables of a class are public and especially if there are no member functions (“plain old data”).

 Member Functions